 Discover Career & Education Pathways in Criminal Justice

-How to Explore eLawTalk
+How to Explore Our Site

-Our site can be navigated by exploring its featured sections, including:
+Our site can be navigated by exploring it’s featured sections, including:

 Criminal Justice Degree Overview

 Obtaining a degree in criminal justice is beneficial to advance in your chosen legal or law enforcement profession.
 A college degree gives candidates a competitive advantage when applying for jobs and advancing in career paths.
 Those who have a degree tend to earn more through job promotions than colleagues who don’t hold a degree.
 In additional, a degree puts professionals in a higher pay grade when it comes to salaries.
+In our state-by-state college and university guide, you can search for:

 Often a criminal justice education is a series of core coursework and practical work experience.
 The level of education required for your position depends on your professional goals.
 Some professions at the local-level only require a high school diploma to get started, while other positions at the federal-level can require a degree.
 For an entry-level position a criminal justice degree can help you stand out from the rest of the applicants, especially for highly competitive roles.